magento/devdocs/guides/v2.0/migration/migration-troubleshooting.md

 #### Possible solutions

-1. Install the corresponding Magento 2 extensions from [Magento Marketplace](https://marketplace.magento.com/){:target:"_blank"}.
+* Install the corresponding Magento 2 extensions from [Magento Marketplace](https://marketplace.magento.com/){:target:"_blank"}

     If the conflicting data originates from an extension which adds own database structure elements, then the Magento 2 version of the same extension may add such elements to the destination (Magento 2) database, thus fixing the issue.

-2. Ignore the problematic data.
+* Configure the Tool to ignore the problematic data

 To ignore database entities, add the `<ignore>` tag to an entity in the `map.xml` file, like this: